Holy Saturday: Eastern Orthodox

-The Gospel reading is Matthew 28:1-20, St. Matthew's account of the Resurrection.
+The Gospel reading is Matthew 28:1-20, the Gospel of Matthew's account of the Resurrection.
 While the first fifteen verses are not read at any other time, the final five verses form one of the Sunday Matins Gospels and are the standard Gospel reading for baptisms.

-The Cherubic Hymn is replaced by 'Let all mortal flesh keep silence', an analogous hymn from the ancient Liturgy of Saint James, and the Hymn to the Theotokos is replaced with the irmos from Ode 9 of the Canon the night before, Christ's promise to His Mother that she will be magnified following His Resurrection, but other than that the Liturgy proceeds as any other Liturgy of St. Basil.
+The Cherubic Hymn is replaced by 'Let all mortal flesh keep silence', an analogous hymn from the ancient Liturgy of Saint James, and the Hymn to the Theotokos is replaced with the irmos from Ode 9 of the Canon the night before, Christ's promise to his mother that she will be magnified following his Resurrection, but other than that the Liturgy proceeds as any other Liturgy of St. Basil.
 After the service, in many places, it is customary to break and bless bread as at a Vigil, but to omit the blessing of oil.

 Great Lent was originally the period of catechesis for new converts in order to prepare them for baptism and chrismation and when there are converts received, that occurs during the Old testament readings during the vesperal divine liturgy.
 Before the midnight service, the faithful gather in church for the reading of the Acts of the Apostles in its entirety.
 Preceding midnight the Paschal Vigil begins with the Midnight Office, during which the Canon of Holy Saturday is repeated, toward the end of which the epitaphios is removed from the center of the church and placed on the altar table where it remains until the Ascension.
 (Note: In Greek practice, this was done at Matins the night before (i.e. Matins of Holy Saturday).)
 Then, all of the candles and lights in the church are extinguished, and all wait in darkness and silence for the proclamation of the Resurrection of Christ.